zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 **Note:** The availability of instance type families and their types varies from region to region.
 Go to the purchase page to check the available instance types.

 Alibaba Cloud ECS provides two kinds of instance type families: enterprise-level instance type families and entry-level instance type families.
 Type families for enterprise-level computing offer stable performance and dedicated resources, while entry-level type families are ideal for small and mid-sized websites, or individual customers.
+For the differences, see [Enterprise-level instances and entry-level instances FAQ](https://partners-intl.aliyun.com/help/faq-detail/44078.htm).

 **Note:**

--   If you are using sn1, sn2, t1, s1, s2, s3, m1, m2, c1, c2, c4, ce4, cm4, n1, n2, or e3, see [Phased-out instance types](https://www.alibabacloud.com/help/faq-detail/55263.htm).
+-   If you are using sn1, sn2, t1, s1, s2, s3, m1, m2, c1, c2, c4, ce4, cm4, n1, n2, or e3, see [Phased-out instance types](https://partners-intl.aliyun.com/help/faq-detail/55263.htm).
 -   Upgrading instance types is supported within or between certain instance type families.
 For such families and corresponding upgrade rules, see [Instance type families that support upgrading instance types](../../../../reseller.en-US/User Guide/Instances/Change configurations/Instance type families that support upgrading instance types.md#).
--   Upgrading instance types is not supported within or between the following instance type families: d1, d1ne, i1, i2, ga1, gn5, f1, f2, f3, ebmc4, ebmg5, sccg5, and scch5.
+-   Upgrading instance types is not supported within or between the following instance type families: d1, d1ne, i1, i2, i2g, ga1, gn5, f1, f2, f3, ebmc4, ebmg5, sccg5, and scch5.

 Alibaba Cloud ECS instances are categorized into the following type families: